-Risk ID Rating Lead Outcome Description Likelihood Impact Controls in Place Last Review Next Review R43 LOW Local Authorities Undermining Democratic Activity A cyber attack conducted by a hostile state actor on a UK Electoral system during an election period.
+Risk ID Rating Lead Outcome Description Likelihood Impact Controls in Place Last Review Next Review R89 VERY HIGH LAS High-Altitude Electromagnetic Pulse (HEMP) 2 5 Contingency planning for a large-scale incident of this type would remain with central government Sept 2023 Under review R95 VERY HIGH MPS Nuclear attack by a state on the UK mainland or UK overseas interests A nuclear attack by a hostile state actor generating a high number of casualties and extensive, long lasting damage to the area surrounding the strike location.
+The UK's ability to deliver basic services and governance is degraded for months or years, depending on the severity of the attack.
+2 5 Contingency planning for a large-scale incident of this type would remain with central government Sept 2023 Sept 2024 R32 LOW Local Authorities Major interference in UK democratic process A cyber attack conducted by a hostile state actor on a UK Electoral system during an election period.
 The attack could disrupt the electoral processes, resulting in data loss or manipulation and impact the result or public confidence in the result.
-3 1 UK Electoral processes are largely not reliant on computer systems vulnerable to this type of attack Nov 2020 Sept 2023
+3 1 UK Electoral processes are largely not reliant on computer systems vulnerable to this type of attack Nov 2023 Sept 2026